TrueMan777/vpn-tools/README.md

 1. **Connection Calibration**: The script first calibrates by testing connection times to servers on different continents
 2. **Initial Testing**: Tests the closest servers to your location
-3. **Adaptive Search**: If enough viable servers aren't found, searches on other continents
+3. **Adaptive Search**: If enough viable servers aren't found, searches for servers on other continents with detailed country breakdowns
 4. **Results Analysis**: Calculates comprehensive metrics and generates rankings
 5. **Report Generation**: Creates detailed logs and summaries

-A server is considered "viable" if it establishes a connection successfully and provides a download speed above the minimum threshold (5 Mbps by default).
+A server is considered "viable" if it establishes a connection successfully and provides a download speed above the minimum threshold (3 Mbps by default).

 ## Troubleshooting